NoroffFEU/FED1-HTML-CSS1-CA-EliNygard/README.md

 [Visit Square Eyes](https://elinygard.github.io/Course-Assignment-SquareEyes/index.html)

 ## Description
 This is a web page for the fictional client Square Eyes.
-A site where you can buy and watch films online.

 The goal was to put into practice everything I’ve learned about HTML and CSS over this second course at Front-end Developent Studies at Noroff, by bringing my design from the Design CA alive.

 #### Info about the client and instructions:
-The museum is opening soon.
-Its core target audience is primary and middle school children (ages 7-15) and families with young children.

-The site should appeal to youngsters without pandering; while aiming at a younger audience it should not patronise them with overtly childish themes.
-The core purpose of the site is to excite and entice people to visit the museum.
+Square Eyes is a video streaming website where you can purchase high-quality videos directly from the people who make them.
+The users of this website want to purchase videos right away, which will allow them to watch it online.

+The website should emphasise that you can easily discover great collections or browse through different categories to find films.

+- Slogan: Connecting Film-Lovers
+- Target audiences: Aged 25 to 40 and are interested in cinema.
+They enjoy watching interesting and high-quality films.
+- Unique selling points: Supporting small filmmakers and discovering interesting films.

 ## Built With
 I have used Figma to design the web page, and built it with HTML and CSS.